deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 * Keras

-*Note about shared work: * `PyCharm: Data preperation main script` and `Dask: Dask data processing` contain functions which were made by other group members.
+**Note about shared work:** `PyCharm: Data preperation main script` and `Dask: Dask data processing` contain functions which were made by other group members.
 Some of these functions (NaN figure for example) have been adapted and changed by me.
+Besides that, all listed notebooks are made by me.

 ## Scrum